 It’s important to make friends and form good relationships with your professors in college.
 However, it’s more important to join a community that worships, prays, encourages, challenges, and keeps members accountable.

 At a biblical university, the faculty and administration will help you succeed professionally, but they also serve as mentors and friends who care for your spiritual and personal life.

 Just as the church is a community where broken people come together to serve God and grow together, college can be a place where you live out your faith with people who are committed to their Christian faith.

 4. Expand your social circle & worldview

 Not all those who attend a Christian college are suburban eighteen-year-old Americans who grew up in the church.
-The beauty of a Christian college is that you get to meet people from all over the world with extraordinary and sometimes bizarre stories of how they came to faith.
+The beauty of a Christian college is that you get to meet people from all over the world with extraordinary stories of how they came to faith.
 By interacting with one another, whether it be in the classroom, on the athletic field, or in the student lounge, you get to expand your worldview and develop a better understanding of the diversity that is all around you.

 5. Experience life outside of the classroom.